gengjiawen/migratetogradle/README.md

 Migrate Eclipse to Android Studio
 ========
-this is a project targeting change eclipse project to android studio project
+This is a project targeting convert eclipse project to android studio project with easy.

 ## What's it offering?
 Handle those file in traditional gradle file archetechure: